-Megan is the Project and Grants Coordinator for the Lancaster Clean Water Partners.
+Megan is the Director of Projects for the Lancaster Clean Water Partners.
 There, she serves as the project lead for a unique and collaborative Regional Conservation Partnership Program (RCPP) project that addresses conservation practices to meet agricultural priorities and improve stream health in Lancaster County.
 She also strengthens and coordinates the tracking, management, and reporting aspects of multiple grants that support the Partners.

 For the past seven years, Megan has been the Grant Administrator for the City of Lancaster where she worked with city departments and community organizations to successfully obtain and manage over $25 million for an array of projects.
 She also worked on City initiatives such as the Welcoming City designation and the Municipal Climate Action Plan.

 Before that, she was the Watershed Specialist for the Dauphin County Conservation District and worked on projects and outreach for the Schuylkill Headwaters Association.
 She served two terms as an AmeriCorps VISTA with the Schuylkill Conservation District to build the capacity of watershed groups in the county.